Lutando/docs-oxd/sources/protocol/index.md

 to identify a person.
 Technically it is not an authentication protocol-- it enables a person to authorize the release of information to an application from a remote "identity provider".
-In the process of authorizting this release, the person is authenticated (if no previous session exists).
+In the process of authorizing this release, the person is authenticated (if no previous session exists).
 If you are familiar with Google authentication, you've used OpenID Connect.